cotes2020/jekyll-theme-chirpy/_posts/2022-04-23-combining-valid-solutions-classical-field-theory.md

 ---
-title: "Combining Sets of Solutions Into New Solutions in Classical Field Theory"
+title: "Combining Valid Solutions Into New Solutions in Classical Field Theory"
 description: "When and how can valid solutions of the classical field-theoretic Euler-Lagrange equations be combined into new solutions?"
 categories: [classical field theory]
 tags: [linearity]